loading

 Be Whale Wise is a partnership of governmental agencies, non-profits and other stakeholders in British Columbia and Washington state to research, implement and educate regarding laws and best vessel practices to protect the unique and fragile marine resources found in the area.
 The partnership began in 2001 and continued to grow after the United States and Canada listed the Southern Resident killer whale population as Endangered in 2005.
 Today, the Be Whale Wise partnership helps create consistent messaging and education for vessel operators, coastal residents, and tourists to the region.
 Be Whale Wise partners accomplish this goal by educating boaters on shore, then reinforcing the message on-the-water around marine mammals.

 Be Whale Wise is coordinated by the core partners: National Oceanic and Atmospheric Administration, Department of Fisheries and Oceans Canada, Washington Department of Fish & Wildlife, Transport Canada and The Whale Museum/Soundwatch.
-Other partners that assist in the development and distribution of the program include: the United States Coast Guard, Pacific Whale Watch Association, Marine Education and Research Society, CETUS Research and Conservation, Straitwatch, Ocean Wise, Seattle Aquarium, Georgia Strait Alliance, BC Parks, Killer Whale Tales, and Orca Network.
+Other partners that assist in the development and distribution of the program include: the United States Coast Guard, Marine Education and Research Society, CETUS Research and Conservation, Straitwatch, Ocean Wise, Seattle Aquarium, Georgia Strait Alliance, BC Parks, Killer Whale Tales, and Orca Network.

 Core Partners